Gifted Education / PACE

 How do students participate in PACE?

 Students participate in PACE based upon the results of standardized tests and observation / performance in the classroom.
-Parents, teachers, and/or students may make referrals for PACE assessment by completing the appropriate grade level referral packet (below) and returning it to the campus Gifted Specialist by the stated deadline.
+Parents, teachers, and/or students may make referrals for PACE assessment by completing the appropriate grade level referral form (below) by the stated deadline.
 No referral is declined unless it is unsigned by a parent or submitted after the published deadline.
-Kindergarten students are assessed in January/February for services beginning in March.
-Students in first through eighth grade are assessed in the spring for participation the following fall.
-High school students are assessed at the start of each school year for immediate participation.
+Elementary students are assessed late in the first semester for services beginning in January.
+Middle school students are assessed in the spring for participation the following fall.
+High school students who are new to the district are assessed at the start of the 9th grade school year for immediate participation.

-The deadline to submit elementary and secondary referral forms for current Plano students has passed.
-The referral window for the next testing cycle will open in fall of 2018.
+The deadline to complete and submit elementary referral forms for current Plano students is October 17, 2018.
+The secondary deadline is January 16, 2019.
 Please contact your student's campus for further information.

 If you are new to the district, and your student is not entering kindergarten, please contact the campus gifted specialist upon enrollment for assessment deadlines and details.